hoco1/Emergency-Services/README.md

 5. Police service for woman

-These reports are implemented based on queries to the database and then written on the command line.
+After choosing any report type, the program will query the database based on what the user wants, then show records on the command line and return to the main menu.
 ## Implementation
 The program is implemented in the command line or CLI.
 If a user wants to use and run the program, they will need to change the file name from **"app. config"** and modify the **"Server"** and **"Database"** variables accordingly.
 The program has been tested, and there are no known issues, but if any errors occur, please note them and report them.
 ## Libraries Used